jrkerns/pylinac/docs/source/quart.rst

 ^^^^^^^^^^^^^^^

-For high-resolution resolvability, the Quart manual does describe an equation for calculating the MTF using the LSF of the phantom edge.
+For high-resolution resolvability, the Quart manual does describe an equation for calculating the MTF using the line-spread function (LSF) of the phantom edge.
 For simplicity, we use the Varian Halcyon IPA document, which outlines a similar logic with specific measurements of the -700 -> -200 HU distance using a vertical and horizontal profile.